 In the meantime the purchase of the site in Rodney St was completed, Thomas obtained the services of architect, Alfred Waterhouse of Manchester, in designing plans for the erection of a handsome building.
 The contract for the erection was awarded to a Mr. Booth of Bootle and considerable progress was soon made.

 As the work neared completion, a meeting of the ratepayers was convened on the 27th October 1876, to adopt the Public Libraries Act, as no expenses in keeping the Library in order could be incurred by the Corporation until such time a meeting had been held and the Act adopted by the majority of ratepayers present.
 It need hardly be said that that a resolution that the town take such a course of action was passed unanimously.

-Gerard Brown Finch was a native of Wigan, educated in the town, afterwards gaining the proud and prestigious award of senior wrangler at Cambridge University in 1857.
+Gerard Brown Finch was the son of John Finch, landlord of the Cross Keys Inn, Market Place., He was educated in the town, afterward gaining the proud and prestigious award of Senior Wrangler at Cambridge University in 1857.
 To his careful and judicious selection, the town owed its splendid collection of books, the Reference Library being considered by the most eminent bibliographical authorities, one of the finest in the kingdom.
 To Mr. Finch was also left the choice of the first Librarian, and at his recommendation, the Corporation appointed Mr. Henry Tennyson Folkard, who up to that time had held the position of sub-librarian of the Royal Academy of Arts, Burlington House.

 In May, 1878, the Library was opened to the public, the books having been in the interim shelved and classified.